RightToPrivacy/snowflake-tor-service/README.md

 That's it.
 In 3 minutes (or less) you should have a running Tor Snowflake Proxy service.

 *Enjoy helping users around the world connect to Tor*

 ---

+Try it on your Linux laptop, server, tablet, phone...
+Phones likely make ideal candidate with dynamic IP, changing locations.

+---